Grants for music creators

 What can you apply for?

 We award grants for creative work and/or for expenses or services that contribute to the career of the music creator.
-These are a working grant (which may include expenses) or a grant for expenses.
+You can apply for a working grant or for a grant for expenses.

 Examples of eligible uses: